signum-network/CIPs/SIP/sip-40.md

 ### Transfer
 With this function a current owner can transfer the NFT to a new owner.
-A message to trackOwnershipTransferred account will be send.
+A message is sent to the trackOwnershipTransferred account.

 ```java
      public void transfer(Address newOwner) {